News article

 Data from GRIDSERVE shows that it increases exponentially so small changes at higher speeds are more important.
 For example, over an hour long journey, you’ll use 13% less energy driving at 60mph compared to 70mph – equal to roughly six miles of range per hour.

-How does the temperature impact the EV battery?
+How does the battery temperature impact EV range?

-Also, if it’s freezing cold then your battery may show reduced range (that’s because the battery chemistry is a bit sluggish in extreme cold and your car needs to use energy to heat the battery up).
+Also, in extreme cold your battery may show reduced range (that’s because the battery chemistry is a bit sluggish in freezing temperatures and your car needs to use energy to heat the battery up).
 If it’s an absolute scorcher, your car will need to use some energy to keep the battery cool, too.

 For those cold days, make sure you take advantage of pre-conditioning and consider selecting a heat pump as an option on any new vehicle.
 Ahead of you leaving the house, it’ll bring the cabin up to temperature, defrost and demist your windows and warm your battery so it’s operating at its peak.